dsloanm-uodit/hpc-docs/docs/software/nextflow.md

 [nf-co.re](https://nf-co.re)

 A configuration profile for the University of Dundee cluster is maintained in [the central nf-core repository](https://github.com/nf-core/configs/blob/master/docs/uod_hpc.md).
-To make use of the profile, Nextflow should always be run with argument `-profile uod_hpc`.
+To make use of the profile in nf-core pipelines, Nextflow should always be run with argument `-profile uod_hpc`.

 ## Installation